AdamMashaka/SIM_Alert/readme.md

 ### Database

-The database page allows users to upload an image of a plant and get predictions for potential diseases.
-The system uses a pre-trained machine learning model to analyze the image and provide results.
+The database page allows administrators to monitor access to the data.
+Alerts are generated when unauthorized access is detected.

 ### About